magento/devdocs/src/guides/v2.4/release-notes/open-source-2-4-3.md

 <!--- magento/magento2#31164-->

-*  Added a `type` option to the GraphQL `products` query `CustomizableDateOption` or `CustomizableDateValue` to support different`Date` options.
-Previously, all `Date` options used the same `type` options.
+*  The `CustomizableDateValue` object now contains the `type` attribute.
+Its value is an enumeration that can be set to DATE, DATE_TIME, or TIME.

 <!---  magento/partners-magento2ee#421-->

-*  The [`dynamicBlocks` query](https://devdocs.magento.com/guides/v2.4/graphql/queries/dynamic-blocks.html) returns the contents of dynamic blocks that match the specified filters.
+*  The [`dynamicBlocks` query]({{page.baseurl}}/graphql/queries/dynamic-blocks.html) returns the contents of dynamic blocks that match the specified filters.

 <!--- ENGCOM-8603-->

-*  The GraphQL `V1/products/special-price-delete` request now deletes only the price with a specified `store_id` as expected.
+*  The POST `V1/products/special-price-delete` request now deletes only the price with a specified `store_id` as expected.
 Previously, the call removed all special prices for the specified  SKU from all stores.

 <!---  magento/partners-magento2ee#280 -->

-*  Fixed an error with the `country_code` attribute in the GraphQL `createGiftRegistry` mutation.
+*  Fixed an error with the `country_code` attribute in the `createGiftRegistry` mutation.

 <!--- magento/magento2#31380 -->

-*  The  `CartQuery` mutation now returns the correct thumbnail of the specified product.
+*  The  `addConfigurableProductsToCart` mutation now returns the correct thumbnail of the specified product.
 Previously, it returned the thumbnail of the parent product.

 <!--- ENGCOM-8477-->

-*  The GraphQL API no longer exposes a product’s special price when the special price period is set for a future date.
+*  The `products` query no longer exposes a product’s special price when the special price period is set for a future date.
 [GitHub-30210](https://github.com/magento/magento2/issues/30210), [GitHub-29631](https://github.com/magento/magento2/issues/29631)

 <!--- MC-41084 ENGCOM-9042 -->